wking-io/Fluture/README.md

 ```

 Take care when using this in combination with [`cache`](#cache).
 Hooking relies
-on the first computation providing a fresh resource every time it's forked.
+on the first operation providing a fresh resource every time it's forked.

 #### finally
 ##### `#finally :: Future a b ~> Future a c -> Future a b`